chrishaub/Web-Design-Challenge/README.md

 Worked with HTML and CSS to create a dashboard showing off the analysis that was completed.

-## Latitude - Latitude Analysis Dashboard with Attitude
+## Latitude - Latitude Analysis Dashboard

 Created a visualization dashboard website using visualizations created in a past project.
 Specifically, plotted [weather data](Resources/cities.csv).